dafny-lang/dafny/docs/_includes/Types.md

 If the declaring trait does give an initial value in the declaration, the extending class or trait may not either redeclare the field or give it a value in a constructor.

+When names are inherited from multiple traits, they must be different.
+If two traits declare a common name (even with the same signature), they cannot both be extendees of the same class or trait.

 ## 13.3.
 Example of traits
 As an example, the following trait represents movable geometric shapes: